|Full time Accounting Educator:||None|

 Troy understands the importance of efficiency, both in his client work and his role within the firm.
 Ever an advocate for improvement projects, he recently earned his Lean Six Sigma Green Belt.

-Larry J. Brant is a Shareholder at Foster Garvey PC in Portland, Oregon.
-His practice focuses on tax planning and advice, tax controversy, and business transactions.
-Larry regularly advises clients on tax matters and in structuring mergers and acquisitions, joint ventures, and other business transactions.
+Larry Brant is a Shareholder at Foster Garvey PC in Portland, Oregon.
+He focuses his practice on assisting public and private companies, partnerships, and high-net-worth individuals with tax planning and advice, tax controversy, and business transactions.
+Larry regularly advises clients in entity selection and formation, structuring mergers and acquisitions, joint ventures and other business transactions.